WU-CVGL/cluster-user-guide/Determined_AI_User_Guide.md

 - You need to change the `task_name` and `user_name` to your own
 - Number of `resources.slots` is the number of GPUs you want to use
 - In `bind_mounts`, the first host_path/container_path maps your workspace directory into the container; And the second maps the dataset directory (`/datasets`) into the container.
 - In `environment.image`, an official image by *Determined AI* is used. *Determined AI* provides [*Docker* images](https://hub.docker.com/r/determinedai/environments/tags) that includes common deep learning libraries and frameworks.
 You can also [develop your custom image](https://gpu.cvgl.lab/docs/prepare-environment/custom-env.html) based on your project dependency.
-Notice that instead of pushing the image to Docker Hub, you can use the private registry: `registry.cvgl.lab`(Available after adding this line into [`hosts`](https://git.cvgl.lab/Cluster_User_Group/cluster-user-guide/wiki/Getting_started#setting-up-the-hosts-file):`10.0.1.67 registry.cvgl.lab`).
+Notice that instead of pushing the image to Docker Hub, you can use the private registry: `registry.cvgl.lab`.
 For instance:
 ```
     docker login -u cvgl -p westlake_liu registry.cvgl.lab    # You only need to login once
     docker tag my_image:latest  registry.cvgl.lab/my_image:latest